OfficeDev/Teams-app-cicd-guide/doc/transparent.md

       # or add it to your environment variable file.
       resourceId: ${{BOT_AZURE_APP_SERVICE_RESOURCE_ID}}
 ```
+These actions do the following things:
-These actions will first run `npm build` to build the project, then deploy the code to Azure app service.
-You can rewrite these actions in your CI/CD pipleline in your own way.
+- run `npm install` and `npm build` to build the project.
+- deploy code to Azure app service.

+You can rewrite these actions in your CI/CD pipeline in your own way.
 Below is an example of using GitHub official actions:
 ```yml
     # build